openstates/enhancement-proposals/010-action-classification-update.md

 ## Abstract

-Action classification for bills largely happens inside of the scrape() method.
+Action classification for bills largely happens inside of the `scrape()` method (or somewhere within `bills.py`).
 I propose we isolate everything related to action classification in its own file for each jurisdiction.

 ## Specification
-In this new design, all code related to action classification will be moved to a separate file.
-This will help untagle action classification from scraping, as well as make the scrape() methods simpler and easier to read.
+In this new design, all code related to action classification will be moved to a separate file (`actions.py`).
+This will help untagle action classification from scraping, as well as make the `scrape()`/`bills.py` methods simpler and easier to read.
 The contents of the action classification file should be standardized across jurisdictions to contain:
 - a dictionary that matches action phrases from the bill to defined [OS classifications]([url](https://github.com/openstates/openstates-core/blob/5b16776b1882da925e8e8d5c0a07160a7d649c69/openstates/data/common.py#L87))
 - a function that takes in a phrase and returns the appropriate classification
 - anything else that is required for action classification

-For example, the mapping dictionary in the actions.py for Alaska would look like this:
+For example, the mapping dictionary in the `actions.py` for Alaska would look like this:
 ```
 _actions = {
     "bill action phrase": {"type": "string comparison or regex", "mappings": ["OS classification mapping"]},